capitalone/giraffez/docs/src/usage.rst

     {'first_name': 'peter', 'last_name': 'parker', 'email': None}
     {'first_name': 'bruce', 'last_name': 'wayne', 'email': 'batman@wayne.co'}

-There are some exceptions to this when dealing with :class:`giraffez.Export <giraffez.export.TeradataExport>` or :class:`giraffez.MLoad <giraffez.mload.TeradataMLoad>` since they both use the :ref:`Teradata Parallel Transporter API <teradata-libraries>`, which creates multiple sessions to parallelize the bulk operations.
+There are some exceptions to this when dealing with :class:`giraffez.BulkExport <giraffez.export.TeradataBulkExport>` or :class:`giraffez.BulkLoad <giraffez.load.TeradataBulkLoad>` since they both use the :ref:`Teradata Parallel Transporter API <teradata-libraries>`, which creates multiple sessions to parallelize the bulk operations.

 Exception handling
 ------------------

-In cases where :class:`giraffez.MLoad <giraffez.mload.TeradataMLoad>` raises an :class:`EncodeError <giraffez.EncodeError>`, the exception be intercepted to modify the control flow.
+In cases where :class:`giraffez.BulkLoad <giraffez.load.TeradataBulkLoad>` raises an :class:`EncodeError <giraffez.EncodeError>`, the exception be intercepted to modify the control flow.
 For example, this can be particularly useful when troubleshooting an unsuccessful mload:

 .. code-block:: python

-    with giraffez.MLoad("database.table_name") as mload:
+    with giraffez.BulkLoad("database.table_name") as load:
-        mload.columns = ["last_name", "first_name"]
+        load.columns = ["last_name", "first_name"]
         rows = [
             ("Hemingway", "Ernest"),
             ("Chekhov", "Anton"),